aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

 Since DocumentDB is currently a VPC-only service, you need to set up an SSH tunnel using an EC2 instance running in the same VPC as your DocumentDB cluster (Note that SSH tunnelling will not work for connecting in replica set mode).

 ##### Prerequisites
-1. Java Keytool (should come with Java installation)
-2. Mongo shell (comes with MongoDB server installation but can be downloaded separately)
+1. Mongo shell (comes with MongoDB server installation but can be downloaded separately)
     1. Download Mongo shell on macOS using HomeBrew by running following commands in the terminal:

         ~~~